Are you feeling overwhelmed when trying to decide what to do with a house you recently inherited?

 Consider the one percent rule of real estate investing as you evaluate property's profitability.
 According to this rule, a residential unit should produce up to 1 percent of its purchase price as rental income every month.
 If the house produces less than 1 percent, it isn't worth your investment.

-Here are some pros and cons of Renting an Inherited Property
+Pros of Renting an Inherited Property

 Since you'll be in charge of the house, you can determine the rental price and choose your target tenants.
 You may even rent out the property for short-term vacation stays to maximize your rental income.